 It is highly cost-effective, and has been listed by the Jameel Poverty Action Lab at MIT (J-PAL) as a "best buy" in public health.
 It costs around $0.50 per child per year.
 It has so far reached over 40 million children in 27 countries.

-Deworm the World Initiative has a similar focus to SCI but may in fact be more effective because of its focus on children (who tend to respond better to treatment to adults) and the fact that governments bear most of the cost of treatments.
+Deworm the World Initiative has a similar focus to SCI but may in fact be more effective because of its focus on India, which has a large population and makes the deworming programs very scalable, and the fact that governments bear most of the cost of treatments.
 It is however possible that these governments would have run successful programs without its help.

-- Half of all children in Bihar suffered from intestinal worms, making them sick, lethargic and less able to concentrate at school.
+- Half of all children in Bihar suffered from intestinal worms.

 - In 2011 the Bihar Departments of Health and Education, in collaboration with Deworm the World Initiative, launched a mass deworming campaign.